Gianluca Bianchino: Education

-Gianluca Bianchino attended an architectural magnet school in his home in Avellino before relocating to the United States.
+As a teen Gianluca Bianchino attended the Instituto per Geometra Oscar D'Agostino, an architectural magnet school in his home in Avellino before relocating back to the United States.
 He later enrolled at New Jersey City University in Hudson County where he earned his bachelors of fine arts with a concentration in painting.
 He studied under Hugo Bastidas who influenced by conceptual process as a painter and artist.
 During his time studying in Jersey City, his mentor Ben F. Jones, was instrumental in his artistic development, challenging him to engage in experimental art-making approaches with a political bent.
 He later attended Montclair State University where he earned an MFA in 2011.
 He studied painting under Julie Heffernan before making the transition from painting to focus on sculpture and installation.
 In transitioning from painting to multi-media work, Bianchino was a video production assistant for Robert Whitman's "Passport" conceived for the 500 seat Alexander Kasser Theater at Montclair State University.